stegmaierj/LiveCellMiner/README.md

 Note that all above-mentioned statistical tests make use of the general *SciXMiner* selection, *i.e.*, you can use the *Edit -> Select -> Data Points using Classes ...* menu entry to perform the desired selection of cells to be used for the statistical analysis.
 Moreover, make sure to specify the correct output variable (dropdown menu entitled *Selection of output variable* that you can find in the *Single features* and *Time series: General options* dialog).

 ## References:
+0. Moreno-Andrés, D., Bhattacharyya, A., Scheufen, A., & Stegmaier, J. (2022).
+LiveCellMiner: A New Tool to Analyze Mitotic Progression.
+PLOS ONE, 17(7), e0270923.

 1. Mikut, R., Bartschat, A., Doneit, W., Ordiano, J. Á. G., Schott, B., Stegmaier, J., ... & Reischl, M. (2017).
 The MATLAB Toolbox SciXMiner: User's Manual and Programmer's Guide. arXiv preprint arXiv:1704.03298.

 2. Bartschat, A., Hübner, E., Reischl, M., Mikut, R., & Stegmaier, J. (2016).
 XPIWIT—an XML Pipeline Wrapper for the Insight Toolkit.
 Bioinformatics, 32(2), 315-317.